Opinion | Nicholas Kristof: This holiday season, use your money to change someone’s life

 You can donate at KristofImpact.org, and here’s what these gifts accomplish:

 Restore sight.
-I chose Seva Foundationbecause I’ve seen so much anguish caused by blindness, ever since as a law student I met a blind man in Fez, Morocco, who was led around by his granddaughter to beg.
+I chose Seva Foundation because I’ve seen so much anguish caused by blindness, ever since as a law student I met a blind man in Fez, Morocco, who was led around by his granddaughter to beg.
 Some 43 million people worldwide are blind, and hundreds of millions more have moderate to severe visual impairment that can be inexpensively prevented or fixed.

 When people go blind in a poor country, they can no longer perform chores, care for children or earn an income.
 They often must pull a young child or grandchild out of school to escort them.
 So sight-restoring surgery gives two people their lives back.